cmcguinness/Stereo-Photograph-Tools/README.md

 I have a 3D camera, the Fuji W3, which generates .MPO files that have the left and right images from each shot.
 That is not exactly the most popular format around, and I started cobbling together tools to process the images.

-This will work with any set of stereo images, not just MPO files,

  In the past, Photoshop had support for them, but it's ability to work with 3D images has been deprecated.

 This is a utility to do a few typical things I want to do: